neumino/blog/_posts/2017-07-07-eventually-trying-es6.md

 ```

 * Fat arrows are a nice touch to make JavaScript more similar to other languages,
-and probably makes JavaScript more accessible.
+and probably makes it more accessible.
 That being said, it doesn't
 reduce the total complexity around `this` and just add a new way to think about
 when evaluating `this`.